Performance in the course will be assessed as follows:

 Students who fail must repeat the entire course (and must register in the usual way next time the course is offered).
 No alternative formats of assessment or make-ups will be offered.

-Textbook: The required textbook for the course is: Hollensen S. (2017): Global Marketing, 7th edition, Prentice Hall.
-Using editions 5 and 6 is also feasible, please check for any differences in chapter numbers and case studies between the edition 7 and the editions 5 and 6.
+Textbook: The required text for the course (also used in the International Marketing Management 1) is: Hollensen S. (2011): Global Marketing - A Decision-Oriented Approach, 5th edition, Prentice Hall.
+Using edition 4&6 is also feasible, please check for differences in chapter numbers and case studies.

 Reading is an essential part of the course which, for maximum benefit, should be done prior to attending the relevant session.